thejimmyg/python-auth-tools/README.md

 You need to be running an NTP daemon (and may need to restart it if you see drift) otherwise the SAML flow might fail because the token is issued by the remote server before your computer's current time.

+## Thread Safety

+This code is not designed to be run in a multi-threaded environment.
+It should either be served in a single process using `gevent`, or something like a lambda function.
+That is not to say it doesn't use threads itself, it does, although under `gevent` these get run as eventlets anyway after the monkey patch.

 ## Config

 Optional: